Electives are an opportunity to be trained in other areas of mission.

 Be encouraged and challenged as we hear what God is doing in the Russian speaking world in universities where it is illegal to do evangelism.

-Muslim Majority Nations
+Muslim Majority Nations - FULL

 What does Christian ministry look like in a majority Muslim country?
 How does ministry work when evangelism can be illegal?
 How is a student ministry even able to even exist on Campus?